Introducing Edgio Applications v7Find out what's new.

 • Managed Rules: A managed rule identifies threats through threat detection policies.

-The ability to secure and audit your production traffic using eparate configurations requires Security Premier, Business, or Essentials.
+The ability to secure and audit your production traffic using separate configurations requires Edgio Premier, Business, or Essentials.
 Contact your account manager or our sales department at 1 (866) 200 - 5463 to upgrade your account.

 Host

-By default, a Security App configuration applies to all hosts.
-However, you may limit a Security App configuration to one or more hosts.
-Security compares the entire Host header value against the specified value.
+By default, a Security Application configuration applies to all hosts.
+However, you may restrict security screening to requests to one or more hosts.

 Key information: